Master of Health Science (2007)

 Manaakitanga, Whanaungatanga, Kotahitanga, Kaitiakitanga, Rangatiratanga, Wairuatanga, Tohungatanga and Ūkaipō.

-I value regular peer supervision, therapy for personal growth, and lifelong theoretical learning.
+I value peer supervision, professional supervision, therapy for personal growth, and lifelong practical learning.

 I have have worked in a freelance capacity in counselling, psychotherapy and psychoanalysis in Auckland and Tokyo, since 2003.

 As a Masters student from 1999 to 2007 I trained in the Auckland University of Technology Adult psychotherapy programme.